 While a detailed discussion of all of the state laws and regulations is beyond the scope of this chapter, discussion of a couple of exemplary categories should illustrate their importance.

 iii Private litigation

 Beyond federal and state regulation and legislation, the highly motivated and aggressive US private plaintiffs' bar adds another element to the complex system of privacy governance in the United States.

 Many US laws authorise private plaintiffs to enforce privacy standards, and the possibility of high contingency or attorneys' fees highly incentivise plaintiffs' counsel to develop strategies to use these standards to vindicate commercial privacy rights through consumer class action litigation.
-Indeed, the wave of lawsuits that a company faces after being accused in the media of misusing consumer data, being victimised by a hacker, or suffering a data breach incident is well known across the country.
+A company may thus face a wave of lawsuits after being accused in the media of misusing consumer data, being victimised by a hacker, or suffering a data breach.

 iv Industry self-regulation: company policies and practices